NVE/nve-git-intro/README.md

 - If your project grows, come up with a good structure.
 What is a good structure?
 Pfff...well, it is a start to stick to the next point
 - Use meaningful and descriptive names for variables, functions, files, folders, ...
 - Don't use passwords or other sensitive information in your files - the world can see them (make proper use of .gitignore)
-- Don't talk dirty in your comments - again the world can read them and you represent NVE.
 - There is plenty of great information on the web.
 We found those 3 websites to be particularly useful:
   - [Software carpentry course of Git](http://swcarpentry.github.io/git-novice/)
   - [Github help](https://help.github.com/)